rasminair/demo/README.md

 # demo
-this is my first repo with 1to10X git class
+This is my first repo with 1to10X git class
-Author: Rasmi Nair
+#Author: Rasmi Nair